 - Married filing separately

 The one exception to this rule is if a married couple files a joint federal return but one spouse is a full-year Oklahoma resident and the other is a full-year nonresident civilian (non-military).
 In this case, they would need to file as married filing separately on their Oklahoma return or file jointly and report all income from both spouses to be taxed at the Oklahoma rate.How does filing status affect your federal tax bill?

 Oklahoma income tax rates

-Oklahoma has a progressive personal income tax, with rates of 0.5%, 1%, 2%, 3%, 4% and 5%.
-Your marginal tax rate will depend on your filing status and taxable income.
-Most brackets also pay a set dollar amount of tax.
+Oklahoma has a progressive personal income tax, with your marginal tax rate depending on your filing status and taxable income.
+Here are the tax rates and corresponding brackets for 2019.